 How to explain and role model self-care to kids

 Parents, educators, and caregivers can teach their children healthy self-care habits at any age.
-It’s also important to model self-care by acknowledging your own needs as a parent.
+Adults can do so by helping children schedule self-care breaks/check-ins throughout the day, enacting daily or weekly check-ins throughout the day/week, and role modeling.We can model self-care by acknowledging your own needs as a parent.
 Kids often learn more from what parents do rather than what they say!

-What small step can you take towards caring for yourself?
+Mindful parent moment: What small step can you take towards caring for yourself today?
 For example, drinking a glass of water, reminding yourself of something you are grateful for, or pausing to enjoy the sound of birds chirping outside.

 Helping children explore self-care

 We must remember that parents’ ideas about self-care might look different than their children’s ideas.
-Notice how your child responds to suggested self-care activities.
+Notice how your child responds to suggested self-care activities (examples listed below).
 Trying a variety of wellness exercises will support kids in discovering what fits their needs best.